-The battle of short-form vs long-form content has been baffling marketers and website owners.
+The battle of long-form vs short-form content has been baffling marketers and website owners.
 What complicates the debate even further is the fact that there isn’t a clear winner.

 While long-form content improves search engine rankings and brand credibility, short-form content is mobile-friendly and consistent.

-The choice of short-form content vs long-form content largely depends on where your target audience is located in the sales funnel.
+The choice of long-form vs short-form content largely depends on where your target audience is located in the sales funnel.